srl-labs/containerlab/docs/manual/topo-def-file.md

 Now every node in this topology will have environment variable `MYENV` set to `VALUE`.

+### Settings

+Global containerlab settings are defined in `settings` container.
+The following settings are supported:

+#### Certificate authority

+Global certificate authority settings section allows users to tune certificate management in containerlab.
+Refer to the [Certificate management](cert.md) doc for more details.

 ## Environment variables

 Topology definition file may contain environment variables anywhere in the file.
 The syntax is the same as in the bash shell: